njchoma/transformer_image_caption/README.md

 1. Pytorch 0.4.1
 2. Python 2.7

-Dependencies:
+Dependencies: Create a conda environment using the captioning_env.yml file.
+Use: conda env create -f captioning_env.yml

 If you are not using conda as a package manager, refer to the yml file and install the libraries manually.

 ## Running the code

-Run main.sh script with the appropriate arguments.
+1.Edit the main1.sh file by changing the SRCDIR variable and activating the appropriate conda environment Run main1.sh script with the appropriate arguments.
 The arguments have been listed in the [src/utils_experiment.py](https://github.com/njchoma/transformer_image_caption/blob/master/src/utils_experiment.py) file.

 After the model has been trained, run [src/evaluate_test.py](https://github.com/njchoma/transformer_image_caption/blob/master/src/evaluate_test.py)